1) General information

 6) Review the procedure

-In Exlibris Social Gerontology Journal, the review rules conform with the Ministry of Education and Science guidelines and standards recommended by COPE (Committee on Publication Ethics) (for more information, see our Publishing ethics).
+In Exlibris Social Gerontology Journal, the review rules conform to the Ministry of Education and Science guidelines and standards recommended by COPE (Committee on Publication Ethics) (for more information, see our Publishing Ethics).

 a) The editorial office undertakes a preliminary assessment of the manuscripts' content and form.